Privacy Policy

 HMRC

-When you authorise FlowForm to connect to your HMRC account, HMRC provides us with OAuth 2.0 access tokens and refresh tokens that allow us to make API calls on your behalf.
+When you authorise TaxBridge to connect to your HMRC account, HMRC provides us with OAuth 2.0 access tokens and refresh tokens that allow us to make API calls on your behalf.
 HMRC may also return calculation results, acknowledgement references, and obligation period details in response to our API calls.

 3. How We Use Your Data